kornysietsma/yamb/README.md

 *Note* this is still in pre-release mode!
 Don't use it for anything more than a code sample yet!

-This is initially a test for my lcwa_skeleton project - it seemed a good idea to build something "real" to drive out the design of the app skeleton, and a simple mongo browser was an itch I could easily scratch.
+This is initially a test for my [lcwa_skeleton](http://github.com/kornysietsma/lcwa_skeleton) project - it seemed a good idea to build something "real" to drive out the design of the app skeleton, and a simple mongo browser was an itch I could easily scratch.

 It may grow into a more serious project if time permits.

-See also [http://github.com/kornysietsma/lcwa_skeleton] - the readme there should cover architectural strangenesses
+See also my [Loosely Coupled Web App Skeleton](http://github.com/kornysietsma/lcwa_skeleton) project - the readme there should cover architectural strangenesses

 ## Goals / Direction
 - simple things should be automatic - browse localhost on the server if it exists, otherwise let the user choose